 All of the elements that make you unique are defined by this code.
 Your eye color, whether you have straight or curly hair, your height.
 There’s a replicating molecule that reads your DNA when your body makes cells.
 The cells follow the plan laid out for them.

+That’s kind of how a website works.
 A website is also made of code.
-HTML code is a programming language which allows a web developer to plan out a web page.
+HTML code is a programming language that allows a web developer to plan out a web page.
 All of those page elements we discussed earlier, be they text or visual elements or whatnot, are all written out in code.

 When you access a website, your computer is using a browser.
-There are several different kinds of web browser… Safari, Firefox, and Chrome are probably the most popular.
+There are several different kinds of web browsers… Safari, Firefox, and Chrome are probably the most popular.

 Regardless of which browser you use, the browser works like that replicating molecule.
 It takes the code that the web developer has written out and decodes it into what you see when you type in a web address.